 Step 2: Decide if there are any unusual circumstances that will affect dinners during the week.

 Most of the time, unusual circumstances are time-related.
-For example, I have voice lessons and choir most Mondays so Monday is leftover night for the guys and I grab a bite to eat at Panera in between my two commitments.
+For example, I used to have voice lessons and choir most Mondays so Monday was leftover night for the guys and I'd grab a bite to eat at Panera, or the local Noodle House, in between my two commitments.
+Now my voice and choir are on different nights, so Thursday is a do it yourself night.

 Step 2.5: Figure out what ingredients need to be used.